The best gifts for coffee geeks

 One of the best coffee decisions I've made is getting fresh beans delivered to me on a regular schedule.
 I only run out during cold brew season when I'm using a lot more coffee for both hot and iced beverages.
 And I could easily fix that by adjusting the frequency.
 In my experience with Counter Culture and Hatchet, you can get two bags of single-origin beans for around $35, shipping included.

-I'm not recommending those roasters, per se, even though I've found they deliver consistently good quality and a range of rotating options.
+I'm not recommending those roasters per se, even though I've found they deliver consistently good quality and a range of rotating options.
 You should explore what's available from your recipient's favorite roaster.
 If they have a local one that's solid, that's probably your best option for the freshest beans.
 A lot of coffee companies will roast and ship the same day, or at least the day after.
 Plus, you can choose a frequency that fits their consumption habit.
-I typically get two bags every two weeks (typically 12 ounces from most roasters), but two bags a month also makes a nice gift.
+I typically get two bags every two weeks (typically 12 ounces from most roasters), but two bags per month also makes a nice gift.

 AeroPress

 The AeroPress wasn't the answer to my coffee woes while traveling, but it's still a nice piece of brewing gear to have on hand.
 With its plunger-driven design, the device offers immersion brewing that extracts flavors from the beans without a lot of the bitterness.
-The end result is a great cup of coffee that tastes much different than if you brewed the same variety with a pour-over or French Press.
+The end result is a great cup of coffee that tastes much different than if you brewed the same variety with a pour-over or French press.

-Besides brewing a smooth full-flavored cup, another key advantage of the AeroPress is speed.
+Besides brewing a smooth, full-flavored cup, another key advantage of the AeroPress is speed.
 You can make a cup of regular coffee in about two minutes.
-The device also makes espresso, which you can do in about 30 seconds.
+The device also makes espresso in about 30 seconds.
 When I run out of cold brew (or planned poorly), I like to brew a stronger cup, plunge it down over ice and add a splash of milk.
-All of the accoutrements pack up neatly, and take up little space, which makes the AeroPress a great gift for aspiring coffee nerds to add to their arsenal.
+All the accoutrements pack up neatly and take up little space, which makes the AeroPress a great gift for aspiring coffee nerds to add to their arsenal.

 Plus, it was designed by an engineer who spent much of his career making toys.
 How's that for holiday spirit?